oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab12.md

 2. This page shows the system health

-    Note the various classes of information shown on this page:
+    Observe the various classes of information shown on this page:
     - The base server information
     - The state of critical system services
     - Information about space usage